iturdikulov/notes/30_day_drawing_challenge.md

 sr-ease: 248
 ---

-# My 30-Day Drawing Challenge
+# My X-Day Drawing Challenge

 My first steps in [[My_Art|my art]] creation.

+For this challenge, I will use the following tools:

+- A4 paper
+- Fineliner Pens

 The drawing challenge is a fun and creative way to improve your drawing skills and explore different art styles and techniques.
 Here are the 30 prompts for the
 challenge:

-- [ ] Draw your favorite animal
+- [ ] Draw your favorite animal: cat
-- [ ] Draw your favorite food
+- [ ] Draw your favorite food: manti
-- [ ] Draw your favorite place
+- [ ] Draw your favorite place: Penza
-- [ ] Draw your favorite outfit
+- [ ] Draw your favorite outfit: devotion set
-- [ ] Draw a scene from your favorite book or movie
+- [ ] Draw a scene from your favorite book or movie: lighting
 - [ ] Draw a still life of objects on your desk
 - [ ] Draw a landscape
 - [ ] Draw a cityscape